-Here at Firefighter Garage we encourage our readers to get a fireproof safe to protect their belongings.
-It will ensure your valuable items are secure in the case of a residential fire.
+Here at Firefighter Garage we like the idea of getting a fireproof safe to protect our belongings.
+The right safe can help protect valuable items are secure in the case of a residential fire.

-But we’ve gotten a lot of questions from our followers about why their fireproof safe (and even their waterproof safe!) is collecting moisture – on this inside!
+But we’ve seen a lot of questions about why their fireproof safe (and even their waterproof safe!) is collecting moisture – on this inside!

 Unfortunately this is a big problem with safes.